-NOTE: For State Employees this is interpreted at the level of Correctional Food Services Supervisor 1.
+NOTE: For state employees this experience is interpreted at the level of a Correctional Food Services Supervisor 1.

 In addition to the checking of references and of facts stated in the application, a thorough background investigation of each candidate may be made before persons are certified for appointment.